 - You define -XX:ProfileLogOutNominationMinTimeSec=900, but don't change other settings. - The server-side default for the promotion of different generations, specifies the following default 0:PT2M\,1:PT15M\,2:PT30M\,3:PT60M for readyNowOrchestrator.promotion.minProfileDurationPerGeneration. - As a result, the 2nd and 3rd generation aren't promoted after 900 seconds, but after 30 and 60 minutes as specified in the defaults.

 When you want to overrule the default settings, make sure to specify all appropriate options.

 Detailed Information

 Optimizer Hub API

-Optimizer Hub provides an administration API for ReadyNow Orchestrator.
+Optimizer Hub provides an API for several management tasks.